 I wanted to write columns and or report for the paper.
 The interview was receptive and positive re: my delivery and what I had desired.
 No position was open for writer/reporter at that time.
 However, they plan to contact me as soon as a position opens.

 - Would you be willing to travel all over the world, if need be?
-View Answer
+1 Answer

-I applied through college or university and the process took 3 months – interviewed at The Philadelphia Inquirer.
+I applied through college or university.
+The process took 3+ months – interviewed at The Philadelphia Inquirer.